renault-digital/bash-base/CONTRIBUTING.md

 - Automatically release a new version with [semantic release](https://semantic-release.gitbook.io/) if need:
     - Analyser the commit message to decide the new version
     - Generate release note
-    - Generate CHANGELOG.md
+    - Generate&Update CHANGELOG.md
     - Build docker image
-    - lint man-styled script comment
+    - Lint man-styled script comment
     - Generate docs/references.md and man/bash-base.1
     - Tag and Release on Github
     - Push new release to [npm Registry](https://www.npmjs.com)